Ear mites in puppies can cause so much discomfort for your Cocker Spaniel.

 The good news is that, unlike the tick, mites don't bite or burrow.
 They just clean up the junk inside your pet's ears.

-The bad news is that they cause irritation which leads to your dog scratching his ears like crazy!
-It's this scratching that causes skin abrasions and eventual infection.
+The bad news is that they cause irritation, leading to your dog scratching his ears like crazy!
+It's this scratching that causes skin abrasions and eventual ear infections.

-If you do manage to get close enough, your puppy's ears may look red and inflamed.
-You may also see a dark reddish-brown wax and crumb-like clumps in his ears.
+Should you eventually manage to get close enough, your puppy's ears will probably look red and inflamed.
+There may also be a dark reddish-brown wax and crumb-like clumps in your Cocker pup's ears.

-Other symptoms of ear mites in puppies are:
+Other signs of ear mites in puppies are:

-Unfortunately, the above symptoms of ear mites are also symptoms of other ear problems in dogs, which can hamper making a correct diagnosis.
+Unfortunately, the above-listed symptoms of ear mites in puppies can also be signs of other ear problems in dogs, which can hamper making a correct diagnosis.

 Your vet must make the diagnosis so that the correct treatment can be prescribed.